Earthquake Early Warning

 The scope of the system includes not only a turnkey, state-of-the-art metropolitan alarm basis but also the structural monitoring of historical and vital buildings towards a better understanding of seismic hazards in a populated and valuable geographical area by contributing to seismic data management systems.

-The outputs of the EWS comprise of real time data streams from remote stations, processing of these streams and generating an earthquake alert of a destructive seismic earthquake, distributable to several institutions enabling vital information to be supplied to relevant officials and agencies.
+The outputs of the EWS comprise real time data streams from remote stations, processing of these streams and generating an earthquake alert of a destructive seismic earthquake that is distributable to several institutions, enabling vital information to be supplied to relevant officials and agencies.

 Overall outputs also include the monitoring and testing of the full system in use at periodical intervals.

-The alarm is used to stop the nuclear reaction by insertion of the control rods.
-In the RBMK reactors at Ignalina, only 2.5 seconds are required for the insertion of the control rods.
-The pre- warning time provided by the seismic alarm system for earthquakes occurring at distances greater than 30 km from the site is approximately 4 seconds.
-Therefore, the nuclear reaction can be stopped before the earthquake arrives.
+The EWS consisted of six seismic stations encircling INPP at a radial distance of approximately 30 km and a seventh station at INPP.
+Each station included three seismic substations, each 500 m apart.
+The ground motion at each station was measured continuously by three accelerometers and a seismometer.
+The data was transmitted via telemetry to the control centre at INPP.
+Early warning alarms were generated if an acceleration threshold was exceeded.
+The alarm was used to stop the nuclear reaction by insertion of the control rods.
+In the RBMK reactors at Ignalina, only 2.5 seconds were required for the insertion of the control rods.
+The pre-warning time provided by the seismic alarm system for earthquakes occurring at distances greater than 30 km from the site was approximately 4 seconds.
+Therefore, the nuclear reaction could be stopped before the earthquake arrived.

 Another solultion with GeoSIG instruments and a capable partner showing that quality and reliability can also be cost effective.